brandoncc/heroku-buildpack-ghostscript/README.md

 # Heroku Buildpack for Ghostscript

-Currently installs Ghostscript 9.23 on Heroku.
+Currently installs Ghostscript on Heroku.

+This buildpack is locked to version 9.21 due to application requirements.

 ## Install